H-1B Visa to Green Card: Process, Steps, Timeline & Alternatives

 1. Visit the Visa Bulletin.

-2. Compare your priority date to the latest cutoff dates.
+2. Compare your priority date to the latest filing and final-action dates.

 Step 5: File Form I-485 Application to Register Permanent Residence or Adjust Status

 Once your priority date is current, you can apply for an adjustment of status by submitting the I-485 form with the USCIS.
-If it is approved, then you will receive your green card!
+If it is approved, then you will receive your green card.
+The processing time is 7.2 months according to USCIS data

 Key Considerations Before Filing I-485

-• Adjustment of Status: Foreign nationals may extend their H-1B status in one-year increments if their Labor Certification or I-140 was filed 365 days before reaching the six-year H-1B limit (accounting for recaptured time abroad).
+• Foreign nationals may extend their H-1B status in one-year increments if their Labor Certification or I-140 was filed 365 days before reaching the six-year H-1B limit (accounting for recaptured time abroad).

-• If Priority Date Is Not Current: If you have an approved I-140, but your priority date is not current (or if your Labor Certification has been pending for a year), you qualify for unlimited H-1B extensions until your priority date is current.
+• If you have an approved I-140, but your priority date is not current (or if your Labor Certification has been pending for a year), you qualify for unlimited H-1B extensions until your priority date is current.

 • Check your I-797 Approval Notice from USCIS for your priority date.